jasp-stats/jaspDescriptives/inst/help/descriptives.md

 - Dispersion (only for continuous variables):
   - S.E.
 Mean: Standard error of the mean.
   - Std. deviation: Standard deviation of the data points.
+  - Coefficient of Variation: The coefficient of variation gives us the relative dispersion of the data, in contrast to the standard deviation, which gives the absolute dispersion.
+For this purpose, the standard deviation is divided by the mean value, so that the unit is truncated away.
   - MAD: Median absolute deviation of the data points.
   - MAD Robust: Median absolute deviation of the data points, adjusted by a factor for asymptotically normal consistency.
   - IQR: Interquartile range of the data points; 75th percentile - 25th percentile.